 5. Challenging your Teachers

-Two people who respect the weight of evidence and who are sincerely aligned with discovering the truth, but who come from different experiences and knowledge bases, can make for a spirited and enjoyable debate in which both may benefit.
-It's really one of the great joys of science to be at a colloquium and hear an exchange and see the logic and the evidence win over the other side.
+Two different people who respect the weight of evidence and who are sincerely desiring to discover the truth, but who come from different experiences and knowledge bases, can make for a spirited and enjoyable debate in which both may benefit.
+It's really one of the great joys of science to be at a colloquium and hear an exchange and see the logic and the evidence win over one side or the other.
 Makes me feel good to be part of the human species and in the company of fellow scientists, every time.
 It is the most frustrating and infuriating experience, on the other hand, to watch (or worse, be part of) a "debate" which does NOT have both sides in single-minded pursuit of the truth and fairly following the rules of evidence.
 Where cover-ups, appearances, and childish manipulative defensiveness rule the day.
 If you feel your teachers are not telling you the straight truth, challenge them, and don't let them off if they can't give you an honest answer with evidence.
 This school is here for you, to learn.
-It's not here as a soapbox for teachers to inculcate what they want, regardless of the truth.
+It's not here as a soapbox for teachers to inculcate what they want, hiding behind "academic freedom", regardless of the truth.
+Having a strong conviction, on the part of a teacher, should be justified by strong evidence and logic.
 Feel free to challenge me on ideas if you think I'm wrong, or if you don't believe I've made a case for what I've said.
 I'll always be happy to present the reasons why I and other scientists favor the ideas that we do.
 If I don't know the answer, I'll simply say so, and try to find the answer you want, or lead you to how you can discover it yourself.
 But if the weight of evidence lies strongly in one direction, don't expect me to back down in order to spare the painful truth from people overinvested and "self-identified" in ideas not passing muster.
 I'll be uncompromising in saying where the current weight of evidence lies.
 If you ask me about something harder to pin down (like, do you believe in ET's?), I'll give my thoughts and label clearly what is well supported and what is not.

 I hope you are inspired by my teaching.
 I do love exploring with you what we've learned about how the World works.
 I've had many, many students over the years - the best students - who find my teaching to be unique, insightful, and energizing.